Hackers Rest

 "The value of variable String1"

-Note − One key thing to note is that the evaluation in the ‘if’ statement is "case-sensitive”.
+Note − The evaluation in the 'if' statement is case-sensitive.
 The same program as above is modified a little as shown in the following example.
 In the first statement, we have changed the comparison criteria.
 Because of the different casing, the output of the following program would yield nothing.

 @echo off